cadsoftcomputer/EAGLE-LTSpice-port-to-Linux-and-Mac/README.md

 **In order to setup the folders properly, the ltspice_example folder needs to be copied to the projects/examples folder in EAGLE's installation directory.
 Once there rename it to just ltspice.**

 **In order to setup the folders properly, the misc folder needs to be copied to the root of the installation directory(It needs to be in the same location with lib, bin, etc.).
 Once there rename it to just ltspice.**

+**In order to setup the icons properly, the win_eagle.scr file needs to be copied to the scr folder in root of the installation directory.
+Once there rename it to eagle.scr.**